-Gottfried Wilhelm Locher was born on March 23, 1908, a man whose name is barely known to the general public, but who has been of immense importance to the legacy of M.C.
+On the 23rd of March 1908 Gottfried Wilhelm Locher was born, a man whose name is barely known to the general public, but who has been of immense importance to the legacy of M.C.
 Escher.
-Locher had already completed a glorious career in anthropology, when he made a number of important contributions to this legacy.
-He gave lectures and wrote articles about Escher, in which he was able to interpret the richness of his art in an excellent way.
-He pointed to the strong contrasts in his oeuvre.
-Between light and dark, day and night, flat and spatial, reality and illusion, latent and manifest, far away and nearby, infinite and finite, order and chaos, reason and emotion and between head and heart.
-Locher saw Escher as the artist who managed to bridge the gap between art and science.
-Locher was also one of the first large Escher collectors.
-He went out on a limb for the artist, who was hardly appreciated up until the late 1950s.
+Locher already had an illustrious career in anthropology when he made a number of important contributions to this legacy.
+He gave lectures and wrote articles about Escher, presenting brilliant interpretations of the richness of his art.
+He highlighted the bold contrasts in his oeuvre.
+Between light and dark, day and night, flat and spatial, reality and illusion, latent and manifest, far and near, infinite and finite, order and chaos, reason and emotion and between head and heart.
+Locher saw Escher as the artist to have managed to bridge the gap between art and science.
+Locher was also one of the first major Escher collectors.
+He went out on a limb for the artist, who barely received appreciation until the late 1950s.

 Before becoming a professor, Locher worked as an anthropologist and curator.
 In 1946 he was appointed director of the National Museum of Ethnology.
-He came into contact with Escher in 1953, when he was discussing art with contemporary artists, anthropologists and archaeologists, and was presented with a book about graphic art.
+He first encountered Escher in 1953 whilst he was discussing art with contemporary artists, anthropologists and archaeologists and was presented with a book on graphic art.
 It contained an image of Three Spheres I, a wood engraving by Escher from 1945.
-Other World and Encounter were also in the book, but it was mainly the spheres that made such a big impression on Locher.
+Other World and Encounter also featured in the book, but it was the spheres in particular that made a big impression on Locher.
 He pointed out to the other participants that Escher’s work was very special.
-To this fact the attendees admittedly agreed, but they were also convinced that Escher was too cerebral to be considered real art.
-Locher has fought tirelessly against this image and the idea that an artist should not use his brain too much.
+They agreed, but thought Escher’s work was too cerebral to be considered real art.
+Locher has fought tirelessly against this impression and the idea that an artist should refrain from excessive use of his brain.

-In 1955 he moved from the National Museum of Ethnology to the University of Leiden to work as a professor of cultural anthropology.
-Shortly beforehand, he started collecting work by Escher, as a substitute for (as he claimed in his contribution to The Worlds of M.C.
+In 1955 he moved from the National Museum of Ethnology to Leiden University to work as a professor of cultural anthropology.
+Shortly beforehand, he started collecting work by Escher as a substitute for (as he claimed in his contribution to The Worlds of M.C.
 Escher) collecting for the museum.

-After their encounter in 1955 Escher wrote about Locher in a letter to his son Arthur:
+After they met in 1955, Escher wrote about Locher in a letter to his son Arthur:

 G.W.
 Locher was not the only Locher who was important to Escher’s legacy.
-His cousin J.L.
-(Hans) Locher was also a fanatic collector, as curator of the Gemeentemuseum in The Hague.
-He was also co-organizer of the major retrospective exhibition about Escher in that museum in 1968.
+As curator of the Gemeentemuseum in The Hague, his cousin J.L.
+(Hans) Locher was also a fanatic collector.
+He was also co-organiser of the major retrospective exhibition about Escher in that museum in 1968.
 Locher became acquainted with Escher at a young age.
-In 1954, as a 16-year-old boy, he and his uncle Gottfried saw the exhibition at the Stedelijk Museum Amsterdam that was held on the occasion of the International Mathematical Congress.
-He also saw work by Escher in a number of group exhibitions in which other graphic artists also exhibited.
+In 1954, as a 16-year-old boy, he and his uncle Gottfried saw the exhibition at the Stedelijk Museum in Amsterdam which was held on the occasion of the International Mathematical Congress.
+He also saw work by Escher in a number of group exhibitions in which other graphic artists were also exhibited.
 In 1981, he was editor-in-chief of M.C.
 Escher, His Life and Complete Graphic Work, the standard work that was published by Meulenhoff.
-In this way he has contributed a lot to the knowledge and visibility of Escher.
-More about Hans Locher in an Escher Today later this year.
+In this way he has contributed significantly to knowledge and visibility of Escher.